About Ulva Island

 Iconic Ulva Island in Stewart Island/Rakiura waters is a beautiful pest-free open bird sanctuary.
-Due to it’s long held protected status, Ulva provides visitors an opportunity to experience unspoiled rain-forest, and see rare birds and plants at close quarters.
+Due to it’s long held protected status, Ulva provides visitors an opportunity to experience unspoiled, never felled rain-forest, and see rare birds and plants at close quarters.
 It really is an experience of what the New Zealand bush was like, and perhaps could be like with further predator control programs.
 Full of noise, movement, colour and variety – full of life!

 Let the experienced skippers from Rakiura Adventure transport you there, and share with you their knowledge and passion for the wildlife and the history.